Lucy in the Sky (novel): Plot

-An unnamed teenage diarist recalls living with her middle-class parents and preppy brother in Santa Monica; the diarist's only friend is her brother, Cam, who receives more admiration and hopes to go to Berkeley University after high school.
+An unnamed teenage diarist recalls living with her middle-class parents and preppy brother in Santa Monica; the diarist's only friend is her brother, Cam, who receives more admiration and hopes to go to University of California, Berkeley after high school.
 The two siblings, nevertheless, are close companions and share a bond by attending yoga classes.
 Yoga class is where the diarist meets Ross, another teenager who shares drugs with the diarist not long after her 16th birthday, during a party for said birthday.
 Ross remains her friend, but gets her hooked on drugs and later alcohol, leading the diarist to experiment with numerous illicit substances including marijuana, cocaine and other things.
-She claims to experience vivid high periods complimented with hallucinations, which only makes her even more fascinated with druggie culture and an edgy crowd of high school kids who all partake in substance abuse.
+She claims to experience vivid high periods complemented by hallucinations, which only makes her even more fascinated with druggie culture and an edgy crowd of high school kids who all partake in substance abuse.
 The diarist stops attending school, and Cam, who has no interest in drugs, grapples with his loyalty to his sister versus the desire to report her behaviour to their parents.
 A 20-year-old man named Blake expresses sexual interest in the younger diarist, and snorts a line of cocaine with her.
 The diarist also hopes to emulate Lauren, one of the addicts in her social group.
 Lauren is beautiful, wealthy, wears designer clothes and has a snobby personality.
 The diarist's grades begin slipping, and Cam is horrified by her change in personality, as she becomes more mean-spirited and vicious.
 She finds that her newfound friends are more flawed than they appear to be, particularly when she is nearly raped while high and none of them are surprised by this.
 As time goes on, intermingled with periods of blackout drunkenness, the diarist experiments with meth and heroin.
 After a DUI is issued to her, she is forced to go to Alcoholics Anonymous meetings, which she hates, and to face her parents and Cam.
 She gets clean and sober after a length of self-reflection and more meetings, but then she relapses and dies, leaving only her diary behind.